LilArash/Interactive-ART/README.md

 # Interactive ART
-Interactive ART, responsive flexbox practicing project.
-FlexBox project oriented course from https://sabzlearn.ir
+Interactive ART, A simple responsive page using pure css (flexbox oriented) and a little js.